ga4gh/product-process/product-process.md

     1. Regulatory-Ethics and Security
         1. The combined Regulatory-Ethics and Security questionnaire, and associated issue tracking should be reviewed with representatives of the Regulatory-Ethics and Security work streams.
 This can include a meeting with those representatives or can done via email, if appropriate.
     2. PRC review
         1. The [outputs listed under point 14](#developmentoutputs).
-For the implementations, the PRC should be satisfied that interoperation has been demonstrated and that at least two implementations exist, at least one of which is open
+For the implementations, the PRC should be satisfied that interoperation has been demonstrated and that at least two implementations exist, at least one of which is open.
+If only one implementation is put forward, the PRC should judge if the rationale for that decision is sound and in the best interests of the established user group.
     3. Decision makers
         1. Regulatory-Ethics and Security
         2. PRC, with support from Secretariat to provide additional information.
 The PRC can approve, request minor revisions, major revisions or indicate that they believe there are fundamental flaws with the work.